sskrobotov/sskrobotov.github.io/algorithms-intro/content.md

 Last thing before we move on to the actual content is quick note about terminology.
 The term 'algorithm' is overused and may mean pretty much anything depending on the context.
-Although there might be some formal definitions used in the various sources, the reality is that those definitions are not followed, so in this talk I'll grant myself permission to use the term anywhere I see fit :)
+Although there might be some formal definitions used in the various sources, the reality is that those definitions are not followed.

 Data Structures however mostly make sense in application to programming, working with memory, and program data organization but it still happens that several things are called DS